Biden picks Kamala Harris as running mate, first Black woman

 Trump’s uneven handling of the crises has given Biden an opening, and he enters the fall campaign in strong position against the president.
 In adding Harris to the ticket, he can point to her relatively centrist record on issues such as health care and her background in law enforcement in the nation’s largest state.

-The president told reporters Tuesday he was “a little surprised” that Biden picked Harris, pointing to their debate stage disputes during the primary.
-Trump, who had donated to her previous campaigns, argued she was “about the most liberal person in the U.S. Senate.”
+The president told reporters on Tuesday he was “a little surprised” that Biden picked Harris, pointing to their debate stage disputes during the primary.
+Trump, who has donated to her previous campaigns, argued she was “about the most liberal person in the U.S. Senate.”

 “I would have thought that Biden would have tried to stay away from that a little bit,” he said.